 - NLSC Number of l-values which must be used to converge the calculation with respect to the incident l-value in order to obtain accurate elastic angular distributions.
 See Sections D.1.5 and D.1.6 (NLSC \geq NLS). - APL l-dependent scattering radius.
-If zero, use APL=AP. - GFA First partial fission width, a constant. - GFB Second partial fission width, a constant.
+If zero, use APL=AP.
+If APL is provided for all NLS levels, a value of AP is still required. - GFA First partial fission width, a constant. - GFB Second partial fission width, a constant.